 The best bookmakers know that punters want options for their betting and so they provide markets based on when players overstep the mark and are shown cards by the referee.

-The number of available betting markets relating to bookings and cards will depend on the bookmaker and the significance of the match in question, but there is usually at least one way of profiting from a match in which the referee is frequently in and out of his top pocket.
+The number of available betting markets relating to bookings and cards will depend on the bookmaker and the significance of the match in question, but there is usually at least one way of securing a net win from a match in which the referee is frequently in and out of his top pocket.
 Some of these markets can be a little confusing though, so we’ve explained them for you below.

 The simplest way to bet on cards shown or not shown in a football match is with the Total Cards market.
 This market operates in the same way as an Over/Under Goals market except that the bookmakers will set one line before the match.